Created by Bob Montana and John L. Goldwater

 What I didn’t realize was that Jughead’s had a jones (sorry) for private eyes for decades.
 And over the years he’s dreamed about being one.

 But the most compelling evidence was displayed in Pep Digital #51, a digital reprint collection of stories culled from the last few decades featuring Jughead (and other members of the gang) playing detective.
-Some of them happen “for real” and are set within the Archie continuity of the day, and others are pure, alternate-world fantasies, with a healthy dose of gentle parody sprinkled on top.
-Certainly nothing particularly hard-boiled (for that, you’d have to check out Archie Comics’ comic book eye Sam Hill) but in every case, they’re sorta fun, in a goofy, nostalgic Archie Comics way.
+Some of them happen “for real” and are set within the Archie continuity of the day, and others are pure, alternate-elseworlds fantasies, with a healthy dose of gentle parody sprinkled on top.
+Certainly nothing particularly hard-boiled (for that, you’d have to check out Archie Comics’ eye Sam Hill) but in every case, they’re sorta fun, in a goofy, nostalgic Archie Comics kinda way.

-The centrepiece of the collection is “Jughead Jones: Semi-Private Eye,” a four-part story arc which finds Jughead, inspired by all the detective movies he’s seen lately, hanging around the back of Pop’s Chok’lit Shoppe in a trenchcoat, living out the fantasy and actually taking on a few cases — the payment seemingly always coming in the way of food.
+The centrepiece of the collection is “Jughead Jones: Semi-Private Eye,” a four-part story arc from 2010 which finds Jughead, inspired by all the detective movies he’s seen lately, hanging around the back of Pop’s Chok’lit Shoppe in a trenchcoat, living out the fantasy and actually taking on a few cases — the payment seemingly always coming in the way of food.
 It’s obvious the writer, Alex Simmons, knows a thing or two about genre — the titles alone are shout-outs to Chandler, John D. MacDonald and Hammett (twice).

 Also included in the collection is “Crime Stopper” a tale from 1987 wherein Jughead fantasizes about being Slim Jim, ace detective for the Riverdale police, while “Crime Time,” essentially a one-page gag about Jughead going all CSI while investigating the theft of the last slice of pie.

-The two-part “The Detective” finds Jughead making like his favourite TV gumshoe, Sam Spud, to investigate counterfeit “Gooby Bars.”
+The two-part “The Detective” (2007) finds Jughead making like his favourite TV gumshoe, Sam Spud, to investigate counterfeit “Gooby Bars.”
 His loyal companion, Hot Dog, helps him crack the case.
 It shares its rather generic title with another story in the collection, probasbly the weakest of the bunch, in which an oblivious Archie is the world’s greatest detective, Herlock Soames (complete with deerstalker cap) and Jughead takes on the role of his snarky righthand man “Lefty” Flotsam, as they investigate some foul play at the Lodge “manse.”

 Not that this collection rounded up all of Jughead’s forays into the shamus game.
 In “Peter Goon, Private Eye” from 1960, Jughead gets temporary amnesia and thinks he’s private eye Peter Goon, an obvious riff on TV’s Peter Gunn.